rukor/I-D/httpbis-tcp/draft.md

 request.
 Two popular ones are NTLM and Negotiate.

-If such an authentication has been negotiated on a TCP connection, that connection can remain authenticated throughout the rest of its life time.
+If such an authentication has been negotiated on a TCP connection, that connection can remain authenticated throughout the rest of its lifetime.
 This discrepancy with how other HTTP authentications work makes it important to handle these connections with care.